namengegm/yolo/README.md

-# Configuring and provisining server using ANsible
+# Configuring and provisining server using Ansible
 - Install vangrant
 - Install ansible
 - Create a folder